theshreena/Data-Analytics-Capstone-Cyclistic-Bikes2022/PostgreSQL_Cyclistic_bike2022s.md

 # Google-Data-Analytics-Capstone-Project-2022

-## ****Finding how Cyclistic Bikes Annual members and Casual riders use bikes****
+## ****Compare how Cyclistic Bikes Member and Casual riders use bikes****

-**The objective is to analyze how casual riders and annual membership use bikes differently**.
+**The objective is to compare how casual riders and annual membership use bikes differently to help build new marketing strategy to convert casual riders to member**.

 A fictional company called Cyclistic bikes data has been provided in CSV format.
-The data for this company can be found in the following website (https://divvy-tripdata.s3.amazonaws.com/index.html).
+The data for this company can be found in the following website [(https://divvy-tripdata.s3.amazonaws.com/index.html).](https://divvy-tripdata.s3.amazonaws.com/index.html)

+Used 12 months CSV data from February 2021 till January 2022.

-To start the project, accessed the server by using DataGrip and used PostgresSQL as the database to run the queries.
+To start the project, the data was loaded onto DataGrip creating **divvy** database.
+Under divvy database, **tripdata** table was created to run the queries through PostgreSQL.

-Used PostgreSQL script to clean, filter, sort and create new table to help with the analysis for the Cyclistic Bike Capstone project of Google Data Analytics Certification.
+Used PostgreSQL script to clean, filter, sort and create new table to help with the analysis for the Cyclistic Bikes Capstone project of Google Data Analytics Certification.

 The steps taken are as follows:

-1. Imported 12 months CVS data from the server and compile into one table
+1. Imported 12 months CSV data from the server and compile into one table **tripdata**
 2. Inspecting for anomalies and outliers
 3. Eliminating and excluding anomalies and outliers
-4. Performed basic calculations to help compare in RStudio
+4. Performed calculations to analyze
-5. Created final table version to upload onto RStudio for data visualization and analysis

 ### Inspecting for anomalies or outliers:

-Checking and comparing if there are any discrepancies on the total count of each columns,
+Counting each column to check if there is any anomalies present,

 ```sql
 SELECT